janode/tablebot/README.md

 - Go to URL `https://api.telegram.org/bot<TELEGRAM_BOT_TOKEN>/getUpdates`
 - ChatId can be found using JSON Path `$.result[*].my_chat_member.chat.id`
-- Repeat the same process for a second group chat with the bot
+- Repeat the same process for an optional second group chat with the bot